How Does LendingTree Get Paid?

 Homes for Texas Heroes

-Homes for Texas Heroes is a program that gives homebuyers low-interest mortgages and up to 5% of the loan amount in the form of a grant for down payment assistance.
-Only those who work in certain roles are eligible:
+Homes for Texas Heroes gives eligible homebuyers low-interest mortgages and down payment assistance.
+Only those who work in certain public service roles are eligible:

 • Corrections officers